-The recommended spray container with 15mls of standard washing-up liquid and 32mls of standard household bleach should be present on the touchline and in both dressing rooms for use on game days and present at during training for use by FA&/orEFAs and kit-room staff.
+The recommended spray container with 15mls of standard washing-up liquid and 32mls of standard household bleach should be present on the touchline and in both dressing rooms for use on game days and present at during training for use by FA &/or EFAs and kit-room staff.
+This solution should be made up fresh prior to each training session or match.
+This solution may be used for cleaning bodily fluids from surfaces as required.